pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

 [tanzu-java-web-app](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/tanzu-java-web-app)
 sample application.
 Use the `tanzu workload generate` command to create a `Workload` of kind `AppBuildV1`.
 A selector is displayed if multiple kinds are available.
-If a single kind is available, this is used to generate the scaffold of the `Workload`.
+If a single kind is available, it is used to generate the scaffold of the `Workload`.
 Run:

     ```console
     tanzu workload generate tanzu-java-web-app